zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     transformation, cautionary tales, and actionable insights for going beyond business as usually to truly transform lives.
   quote: >-
-    "Barry wins hearts and minds with his incredible energy and wisdom to win over billionaires, celebrities, founders, and executives all over the world."
+    "Barry works with billionaires, celebrities, founders, and leaders all over the world."
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true